CU STEM Education Programs

 Colorado Diversity Initiative in science, math and engineering is the overseer for two major grants that support diversity initiatives.
 Both the National Science Foundation Alliance for Graduate Education and the Professorate (AGEP) and the National Institutes of Health Initiative for Minority Student Development (IMSD) grant award assistantships to incoming underrepresented graduate students, offer professional development opportunities, and support undergraduate research efforts.

 Colorado Momentum Implements oral assessment in courses in Applied Math that have improved student's passing rate in Calculus I and Calculus II.

-Computational Optical Sensory Imaging Integrative Graduate Education and Research partners Graduate students and faculty members in collaborative research environments for the purpose of training the students in computational optical sensing and imaging.
+Computational Optical Sensory Imaging Integrative Graduate Education and Research (COSI IGER) partners graduate students and faculty members in collaborative research environments for the purpose of training the students in computational optical sensing and imaging.